Uptown New Orleans: Neighborhoods and sections in Uptown

 Some definitions of Uptown also include areas back from Claiborne such as the Broadmoor and Fontainebleau neighborhoods.
 Central Business District, historically also known as the "Old American Quarter," was the earliest area called "Uptown New Orleans," though many no longer include it in their definition of Uptown.

 Government and infrastructure

 Uptown New Orleans is under the jurisdiction of the city and parish of New Orleans.
 For details, see New Orleans government.

 The United States Postal Service operates an Uptown Station.

 Uptowners

-Notable Uptowners have included jazz musicians Louis Armstrong, Buddy Bolden, George Brunies, Harry Connick Jr., Percy Humphrey, the Neville Brothers, Joe "King" Oliver, Leon Roppolo, singers the Boswell Sisters and Mahalia Jackson; inventor A. Baldwin Wood; writers Michael Lewis, Anne Rice, and John Kennedy Toole; ethnobotanist Mark Plotkin; past and present professional football players Archie Manning and his sons Peyton and Eli Manning, Steve Gleason, Drew Brees and Thomas Morstead; New Orleans Saints former head coach Sean Payton and owner Tom Benson; and rappers B.G., Birdman (rapper), Soulja Slim, Juvenile, and Lil Wayne.
+Notable Uptowners have included jazz musicians Louis Armstrong, Buddy Bolden, George Brunies, Harry Connick Jr., Percy Humphrey, the Neville Brothers, Joe "King" Oliver, Leon Roppolo, Gregg Stafford, singers the Boswell Sisters and Mahalia Jackson; inventor A. Baldwin Wood; writers Michael Lewis, Anne Rice, and John Kennedy Toole; ethnobotanist Mark Plotkin; past and present professional football players Archie Manning and his sons Peyton and Eli Manning, Steve Gleason, Drew Brees and Thomas Morstead; New Orleans Saints former head coach Sean Payton and owner Tom Benson; and rappers B.G., Birdman (rapper), Soulja Slim, Juvenile, and Lil Wayne.